karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [Syntax/CoreServices](https://syntax.com) Domain: *ERP/Hosting*

-`Responsibilities:`
+`Performed Roles:`
 - Focused primarily on automating Oracle Cloud Infrastructure tasks using Ansible, with a specific focus on developing scripts to remediate servers and ensure compliance with `CIS` standards.
 - Orchestrated the creation of virtual machines using Ansible for both `Oracle Private Cloud` (OPC) and `Oracle Cloud Infrastructure` (OCI).
-- Implemented strategies to optimize cloud costs by scheduling automated start/stop procedures for applications, databases, and servers.
+- Scheduled automated start/stop processes for servers, databases, and apps in order to optimize cloud expenses.
 - Automated tenant creation in `Cisco ACI` utilizing `APIC` APIs, `ASA` firewall rules, and `Palo Alto` Networks device clusters.

-`Achievements:`
+`Results:`
 - Designed and developed a web-based security tool using Bash and PHP to automate the security hardening process for over 10,000 Linux servers.
-This initiative resulted in the complete elimination of expenses associated with server hardening, reducing costs from 110,000 USD to 0 USD per server.
+This initiative resulted in the complete elimination of expenses associated with server hardening.

 **Dell India [2015-2016]**